 - 1. Turn power Off.

 - 2. Open the discharge safety shield.

 - 3. Remove jammed product from feeder.
-While doing so, try to determine the cause of the jam (see Section 4, Operational Troubleshooting).
+While doing so, try to determine the cause of the jam.

 - 4. Verify whether any adjustments are loose.
 If so, refer back to Section 2, Preparing for Operation, for proper adjustment procedures.

 - 5. Reposition photo sensor (as required).